 The Quantitative section had 8 easy, 14 medium and 12 difficult questions.
 This section had most of the questions as moderate and difficult.
 In this paper there were 4 questions from Geometry, 1 from basic numbers, 1 question from Logs, 3 from functions and inequalities.
 There were 14 questions from arithmetic (Percentages/Time and Work/Mixtures/Percentages/SI-CI/Ratios) were mostly of moderate difficulty.
 TSD had 2 questions and one easy and other difficult.
 Other than these topics, questions from mixed topics were asked like Algebra, Permutations, Logs, sets and progressions which were moderate and difficult.
 Some questions of logs and algebra were easy and doable.
 The question on trigonometry was easy.

-One could have scored 90+ percentile by attempting around 11-12 questions with 75-80% accuracy.
+The difficulty level of this section is quite high.
+A good student could have scored 90+ percentile by attempting 12-14 questions with approx. 90% accuracy.

 In verbal ability section, the first RC passage( Q1-5) was related to 'How will artificial intelligence transform the digital marketing in 2019'?
 The passage was moderate in understanding and identifying answers to the questions except Q2 which was easy.